graysurf/zsh-kit/docs/interactive.md

-# 🗣️ Shell Runtime Features: `interactive.zsh` Overview
+# 🗣️ Shell Runtime Features: `scripts/interactive/runtime.zsh` Overview

 This file sets up the runtime behaviors of your Zsh session, including directory navigation, prompt configuration, and key bindings.
 It complements `plugins.zsh` by configuring system-level features **after** all plugins are loaded.